mjgroth/deephys/src/main/resources/changelist.md

 - Slightly faster loading time
   - removed redundant threads
 - Reduced memory usage
     - predictions: LinkedHashMap with no capacity -> HashMap with initial capacity
+- Fixed memory leaks from
+  - `layoutProxy`
+  - `activationsByNeuron`
+  - `tooltips`
+  - `neuronListViewSwapper`
+  - `ModelVisualizer`
+- greatly improved data file loading times by making all caches into RAFs

 [//]: # (### Cosmetic Changes)

 ### Bug Fixes
 - Fixed a "file load stream broken" bug

-[//]: # (### Internal Development)
+- Increased max JavaFX vram from 500MB to 2GB to avoid some bugs

+### Internal Development
+- During tests, app now automatically navigates between many images and categories to simulate prolonged usage of the app.
+This will help identify memory leaks.
+- Tests now affirm that loading times are below 5 seconds for CIFARX2 and 30 seconds for INX3

 [//]: # (### New Tests)
 [//]: # (### Notes)
 [//]: # (### Todo)